 #3.
 Create an action plan for each risk you define

 Do you know the saying “hoping for the best, but expecting the worst?”.

 Sometimes, despite our best efforts to foresee and nip problems in the bud, we will have to take action.

-Use the list of risks you’ve prepared and made sure you have a mitigation strategy listed down in case any of the risks turn into a burning problem.
-This way you’ll also be able to quickly onboard anyone else engaged in solving the issue.
+Use the list of risks you’ve prepared and make sure you have a mitigation strategy listed down if any of the risks turn into a burning problem.
+This way, you’ll also be able to quickly onboard anyone else engaged in solving the issue.